 Dan Oliver, founder of Myrmikan Capital, delved into the elements of empire.
 Further, he explained why the U.S. faces some serious geopolitical and economic risks.
 Unsurprisingly, the lack of any backing of the U.S. dollar is the center issue:

 What backs the dollar?
 The Fed’s assets do, and if you look at the Fed’s assets, what do they own?
-They own a bunch of Treasury bonds.
+They own a bunch of debt.
 They own the debt of an insolvent Congress.
-If and when, I think when, the U.S. power starts to devolve, starts to fall apart, the market will say “What is behind that dollar?” and the answer is very little.
+If and when, I think when, the U.S. power starts to devolve, starts to fall apart, the world will say “What is behind that dollar?” and the answer is very little.